pydio/pydio-doc-admin-guide/6_customize_interface/2_advanced_settings.md

 In this article we are pushing the branding to have a custom made Cells instance that suits every aspect of your company branding.
-You can change the logos, favicon, desktop background and much more.
+You can change the logos, favicon, background images and much more.

 ### Main logo and Background image